open-webrtc-toolkit/owt-server/doc/Client-Portal Protocol.md

 ```
 serverSocket.emit(
               NotificationName,
-              NotificationData //Will be absent if no data is present.
+              NotificationData
              );
 ```
 Where
 1) **NotificationName** must be with type of string, and with value defined in this specification;
-2) **NotificationData** must be with type of object, and with format defined in this specification.
+2) **NotificationData** must be with type of object, and with format defined in this specification, and will be absent if no notification data is present.
 ### 3.2 Connection Maintenance
 #### 3.2.1 Client Connects
 Portal should be able to listen at both a secure and an insecure socket.io server port to accept Clients’ connecting requests.
 If the secure socket.io server is enabled, the SSL certificate and private key store path must be correctly specified by configuration item portal.keystorePath in portal.toml.